openanalytics/shinyproxy-operator/docs/deployment/README.md

   - ShinyProxy-namespace: `shinyproxy`
   - URLs: `https://shinyproxy-demo.local`

-  Similar to example example 1, however, the `01_hello` app will now run in the `my-namespace` namespace instead of the `shinyproxy` namespace.
+  Similar to example 1, however, the `01_hello` app will now run in the `my-namespace` namespace instead of the `shinyproxy` namespace.
 In addition to the change in the `shinyproxy.yaml`, this configuration requires the definition of the extra namespace and the modification of the `ServiceAccount` of the ShinyProxy server.